Mohammadadnan07/Twitter-Smart-Contract-using-Solidity/CONTRIBUTING.md

 If you find a bug, have a question, or want to propose a new feature, please open an issue on the GitHub repository.

-## Code of Conduct

-This project follows the [Code of Conduct](CODE_OF_CONDUCT.md).
-Please review and adhere to it in all interactions within the project.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

-Thank you for your contributions!
+Thank you for your contributions!😊